SameerSingh26/EDA_Share_Price/README.md

 This project is created for **educational and analytical purposes**.

-Historical stock-market performance does not guarantee future performance.
+The analysis is based on historical stock-market data.
+Historical performance does not guarantee future performance.

 This project should not be considered financial or investment advice.

 ---